n3mo/cyberpunk-theme.el/README.md

 Specific Modes
 ==============

 In addition to basic face settings, cyberpunk-theme has specially-tailored support for the following modes.
 Please share any suggestions for additional modes.
-Modes marked with \* are currently defined, but poorly so.
+Modes marked with \* are currently defined, but may benefit from further adjustments to blend more seamlessly with the cyberpunk experience.
 If you use one of these modes and have customization suggestions I would greatly appreciate any feedback on how to make a more seamless experience.

 * AUCTeX/LaTeX\*
 * MuMaMo\*